sergiisinienok/code-delivery/README.md

 ## Demo application - requirements

-1.There should be the service to manage Products information.
+1. There should be the service to manage Products information.
 This service should provide the following functionality:
     1. List all the Products available to the user.
     2. Create new products.
     3. Edit existing products.

 2. The service will consist of the following components:
     1. Products DB.
 Should be hosted separately.
 The service should support both Postgres and MongoDB.

     2. Products REST API.
 Should be hosted separately.
 Tech: NodeJS, TypeScript, ???.
 The API should support the following functionalities:
         1. HTTP POST /product - will create a new Product and return it's payload back to the client.
 Idempotent.
         2. HTTP GET /product/list - will return all the products available to the user.
         3. HTTP GET /product/{id} - will return the specific product by its ID.
         4. HTTP PATCH /product/{id} - will edit the product with the specified ID.
         5. API app should log its internal to stdout using Structured Logging approach.

     3. Products management UI.
 Should be hosted separately.
 Tech: AngularJS, TypeScript, ???.
 Should have the following functionalities:
         1. Products list view.
         2. Create new Product button.